COVID-19 pandemic in Iraq: December 2020

 On 22 December 2020, Iraq signed a preliminary deal to receive 1.5 million doses of the Pfizer–BioNTech vaccine in early 2021.
 On 27 December 2020, Iraq's National Medicine Selection authority gave an emergency approval for the use of Pfizer's coronavirus vaccine.
 The Minister of Health Hassan al-Timini said that the country will receive the vaccines along with special storage equipment needed to store it.

 January 2021

 On 19 January 2021, Iraq authorized the emergency use of the Oxford–AstraZeneca vaccine, as well as the Sinopharm BIBP vaccine.

 March 2021

 In March 2021, Iraq received 50.000 Sinopharm vaccines donated by China and started its vaccination program beginning with the front-line health workers.
 Then on 25 March, it received 336.000 doses of AstraZeneca vaccines through the UN's Covax program.

 April 2021

-Despite spreading COVID-19 in Iraq, people continue gathering and watching soccer on the street, Erbil, Kurdistan Region, Iraq.
-May 2021.

 In April 2021, UK contributed in supporting the UNDP to help Iraq fight the coronavirus by committing $4.2 million.

 On 22 April, Iraq surpassed one million COVID-19 cases.

 On 24 April, the coronavirus ward at Ibn al-Khatib hospital in Baghdad caught fire.
 There were many fatalities and injuries.